dhrbtjr0331/chart_dashboard/charts_web/README.md

 ## Brief Explanation on the design of project:

 - The project uses a clear separation between the frontend (React/TypeScript) and backend (Django REST API).
-The frontend fetches data from the API, ensuring flexibility and scalability for future enhancements.
+The frontend fetches data from the API, which will provide flexibility when in need of scaling.

 - Data is fetched dynamically using the Fetch API within useEffect, allowing real-time data to populate the charts.
 Error handling is included to provide feedback in case of network failures.